-Born in Boston, Massachusetts, Egbujiobi credited her parents; Interventional Cardiologist, Dr. Leo Egbujiobi, and Bridget Egbujiobi, who both migrated from Nigeria to the United States in 1979.
-“My biggest influencers are my mom and dad,” Egbujiobi said.
-“My mom showed me how to navigate life with strength and my dad taught me humility.”
-Now, both parents clearly recognize their daughter’s altruistic nature.
+In the mist of her excitement, Egbujiobi credits her parents, Dr. Leo and Bridget Egbujiobi, for her success.
+Both migrated from Nigeria to the U.S. in 1979.
+“My mom showed me how to navigate life with strength and my dad taught me humility,” she said.